tstanislawek/awesome-document-understanding/README.md

 [Back to top](#table-of-contents)

-The aim of this task is to extract texts of a number of key fields from given collection of documentes containing similar key entites.
+The aim of this task is to extract texts of a number of key fields from a given collection of documents containing similar key entities.

 <br/>